jorgeacetozi/algorithms/README.md

 1. Binary Search Tree (BST)
 2. Self-balancing BST (Red-Black Tree, AVL Tree, etc)
 3. **Heap**.
-Generally, it's implemented by using the Heap data structure because it can perform lookups for the minimum item (Minimum Heap) or maximum item (Maximum Heap) in O(1) (which is what we are after on a Priority Queue, the next item with the lowest or the highest priority), whereas BST would perform in O(N) and Self-balancing BSTs in O(log n).
+Generally, it's implemented by using the Binary Heap data structure because it can perform lookups for the minimum item (Minimum Heap) or maximum item (Maximum Heap) in O(1) (which is what we are after on a Priority Queue, the next item with the lowest or the highest priority), whereas BST would perform in O(N) and Self-balancing BSTs in O(log(N)).
+Note, however, that a binary heap has the same time complexity as Self-balanced BSTs for inserting and removing, which is O(log(N)).
+This happens because of the heapifyUp and heapifyDown operations when inserting and removing items from a heap.
+Searching on a binary heap, however, takes O(N), as a heap doesn't care for a left child being smaller than the right child.
+However, you can reduce the searching complexity to O(1) by using an Indexed Binary Heap, which keeps a hashtable with the nodes as keys and their indices in the heap array as values.
+Using a Indexed Heap, updating the priority of an item can be done in O(log(N)) (which is great for Dijkstra, for example) by taking O(1) for searching the element + O(log(N)) for heapifyingUp (or Down, depending on whether it's a min or max heap) the item after the priority has changed (well, we need to make sure that the updated item still respects the heap properties).

-## Double-ended Priority Queue (Abstract Data Type)

 # Associative Array / Map / Dictionary (Abstract Data Type)